the-data-sherpa/cribl_query_repository/README.md

 1. [x] Implement search functionality within query descriptions and content.
 2. [x] Add an edit feature for existing queries.
-3. [ ] Implement user authentication for personal collections or favorites.
+3. [x] Implement basic user authentication and personal collections.
 4. [x] Add a "Copy to Clipboard" button for query content.
 5. [ ] Implement a version history feature for queries.
 6. [ ] Add a commenting system for queries.
 7. [ ] Implement a rating system for queries.
 8. [ ] Create an export/import feature for query collections.
+9. [ ] Add collection sharing functionality.
+10. [ ] Implement query favorites management.

 ## Contributing